Jump to: Levy FAQs

 The CLFL remains the same as in previous years at $75 per filing.
 This per-filing levy is not included in the annual levies but instead is to be remitted by Subscribers for each qualifying filing (for example, a statement of claim) made at the Court of King’s Bench.
 Please visit ALIA’s website for more information on the CLFL.

 ALIA’s board of directors (the “Board”) establishes the annual levy after considering relevant information, including claims history, trends, costs of the stop-loss insurance ALIA purchases, investment income, and actuarial projections.
-The Board also considers the recommendations of the Board’s Executive Committee, professional advisors (including its external appointed actuary, Willis Towers Watson), and ALIA’s management.
+The Board also considers the recommendations of the Board’s Executive Committee, professional advisors (including its external actuary, Willis Towers Watson), and ALIA’s management.

-Professional Liability / Negligence
+Professional Liability (Negligence)

-Misappropriation
+Misappropriation (Lawyer Theft)

 Universal Cyber Coverage Premium

-• 47.3% Claims and Related Costs
+- 64% Claims and Related Costs

-• 16.2% Insurance Costs
+- 9.8% Insurance Costs

 ALIA continues to focus on ensuring that the levies and the Universal Cyber Coverage Premium are as low as reasonably possible for the optimal coverage.
 These include, but are not limited to:

-• Educating Subscribers on loss prevention.
+- Educating Subscribers on loss prevention

-• Applying the CLFL credit based on revenue from qualifying filings.
+- Applying the CLFL credit based on revenue from qualifying filings

-• Taking steps to ensure compliance (filing and payment) with the requirements of the CLFL.
+- Taking steps to ensure compliance (filing and payment) with the requirements of the CLFL

-• ALIA’s actuary applying a risk philosophy appropriate for a mandatory non-profit program.
+- ALIA’s actuary applying a risk philosophy appropriate for a mandatory non-profit program

-• ALIA’s continued focus on enhancing its operating efficiencies.
+- ALIA’s continued focus on enhancing its operating efficiencies

-Payment of the annual levies and the Universal Cyber Coverage Premium for 2025-2026 is due by June 30, 2025.
+Payment for the 2026-2027 annual levies and the Universal Cyber Coverage Premium is due by June 30, 2026.

 The amounts of the invoices for those without individual surcharges will be:

-• $265 per Subscriber for Universal Cyber Coverage Premium
+- $265 per Subscriber for Universal Cyber Coverage Premium

-• Plus GST on each.
+- Plus GST on each

 Levy FAQs

-The 2025-2026 base levy for Professional Liability / Negligence is $2,910.
+- The 2026-2027 base levy for Professional Liability is $2,690

-The total for these levies and Universal Cyber Coverage Premium is $3,361 plus GST, or $3,529.05 including GST.
+The total for these levies and Universal Cyber Coverage Premium is $3,065 plus GST, or $3,218.25 including GST.

-You can expect to receive communications regarding the invoice for your levies and Universal Cyber Coverage Premium (and any applicable surcharge based on your individual claims history) before May 31.
+You can expect to receive communications regarding the invoice for your levies and Universal Cyber Coverage Premium (and any applicable surcharge based on your individual claims history) before May 31, 2026.

 For information on how to make a payment to ALIA, view Making A Payment to ALIA.